-ProtonVPN pares well with different kinds of mobile and online gaming or gambling.
+ProtonVPN pairs well with different kinds of mobile, online gaming, or gambling apps.

 If you are looking to bypass some local restrictions, get your hand on a game that is not available in India, such as PUBG, or Mobile Legends, ProtonVPN will definitely let you do that.

 However, it lacks the needed qualities for heavier or more intense games, mainly if you are gaming on a PC or consoles.

 The best you can get from ProtonVPN is to purchase the Plus or Visionary plan, as they offer the best servers and 10 Gbps speeds.